 Try Saying: "I apologize for any inconvenience, but X happened this morning and I need to be here for Y. I will be in as soon as possible today or pick up tomorrow.
 I don't have any deadlines today, but I have Z going on, and will work on that later/tomorrow."
 Or, "I have Z due today — is there any way we can push the deadline back a day?
 I appreciate your understanding."

 Now that you better understand unpaid or paid time off for sick leave, be sure to check out your state's laws and know your rights.
-Let your mananger know that you'll be exercising that right, but make sure you give them as much notice as possible and try your best to delegate or, at least, address any work that you'll be missing.
+Let your manager know that you'll be exercising that right, but make sure you give them as much notice as possible and try your best to delegate or, at least, address any work that you'll be missing.

 According to the World Health Organization, one in four people in the world will be affected by a mental or neurological disorder.
 As of currently, about 450 million people currently suffer, which means that mental disorders are among the leading causes of ill-health and disability worldwide.
-You're not alone in needed a mental health day — in fact, you've probably had coworkers who've done the same.
+You're not alone in needing a mental health day — in fact, you've probably had coworkers who've done the same.
 But employers don’t always treat mental and physical health in the same ways.

 Try saying: "I need to take a personal day to recharge so I can come back feeling revitalized and productive."

-Don't mention the hangover but don't lie about the hangover.
+Don't mention the hangover, but don't lie about the hangover.
 Just be brief.

 Like sick leave, there’s no federal law in the U.S. requiring companies to offer funeral leave or paid or unpaid leave specifically for bereavement.
 According to the U.S. Department of Labor, “The Fair Labor Standards Act (FLSA) does not require payment for time not worked, including attending a funeral.
 This type of benefit is generally a matter of agreement between an employer and an employee (or the employee's representative).”